nyfelix/soundlab/ProjectGenereJam.md

 ### 1. Production

+#### Day 1
+* Writing the song (see above)
+#### Day 2
-1. I start with my template and add markers for the structure above to get a realistic overview of the timeline.
+* I start with my template and add markers for the structure above to get a realistic overview of the timeline.
 I could just skip part of the verse and the transition to end up at 30 seconds, but it's a pity for that little song, so set my limit to max 60 seconds, everything below is a plus.
-1. The major layout tells me that I can make it in 56 seconds with intro and outro.
+* The major layout tells me that I can make it in 56 seconds with intro and outro.
-1. Next I select a appropriate drumming pattern.
+* Next I select a appropriate drumming pattern.
 I found one good option with one of Logic's "Virtual drummer".
 But the I decided to go even more simple with just some base drum and a closed hihat from NI's "Studio drummer".
-End of day 1.
+End of day 2.

-1.
+#### Day 3
+* Recording of guitar.
+* I followed the guidance from "Modern Recording Techniques" and installed a close pickup with the LCT440 and a distant pickup at approx 1m with the PL84.
+I first tried distant miking with the SM57, but even with maximum preamp I got only a very week signal.
+Have to figure out, why.
+* Preamp for LCT440 was on 6/10, PL84 almost on maximum
+* I'am really happy with the approach of two pickups.
+While the distant pickup is rather thin and on its own not really usable, the close pickup also sounds very close, but also a bit bassy.
+Together they make a very natural sound.
+I guess I would have been happy with to close pickup on its own, but now that I have both, it sound a lot better.
+In fact I will record all my acoustic instruments like this in future.
+* Since it is only 56 seconds, there is no problem to play the instrument part as one track.
+I took 4 takes and then used the comping functionality to combine the very best parts.
+No rhythmic editing needed.
+I first comped the close pickup, then applied the same comping to the distant pickup.
+* After comping I hat to bounce the tracks in logic in order to be able to do gain adjustments (it would be possible with the "Gain" plugin).
+I had to add gain on both tracks. +4dB on the LCT440 to end at around -12dB, +7dB to peak at -18dB.
+I was not pushing the distant mik further becaus it's not necessary for the the overall sound.
+* As a conclusion I consider the open up the preamp for close recording a bit more next time.
+* Next I added heigh an low pass filters to both tracks.
+I want to free space in the bottom for the base drum to come through as clear as possible.
+In the hight end, there were some scratching noises from the guitar I do not want to have in the track.
+Finally there was a strange sound from damping the strings.
+It tool me a while to find the frequency at around 1920Hz to filter out.
+* For Compression I used the Locic native compressors, becaus I'm very familiar with them and I still like the warmth of the Vintage FET and Vintage Opto.
+I could achieve a gain reduction of about -3dB.

+#### Day 4
+Composing the banjo part.
+It's the first time I'm writing a song for banjo (in fact I touched a Banjo the first time a week after christmas, so I'm not very familiar with it).
+I was steeling some licks and patterns form the songs I've played so fare and adopted them to the harmony of this songs.
+I like it a lot, but it becomes clear, that I need to practice the banjo part before I can record it.
+It will tale a few days.

+  * Recording the Banjo with the same setup und preamp settings as before
+  * Gain levels were perfect at around -12dB
+  * Did some gain reduction with compressor to give more headroom
+  * Adjust volume so it does not compete to much with the guitar